 You can certainly physically tour the homes that interest you.
 Although the traditional “open house” has become rare because of COVID-19, just contact the sales agent to schedule a private appointment to view the home.

 Did you find exactly what you want?
-Work with your Realtor or new home sales consultant to make the offer to purchase.
+Work with your Realtor or new home sales consultant to make the decision to purchase.
 If you’ve decided on building a new home or have chosen one that’s under construction, you’ll schedule an appointment to choose your design details.
 Again, this can be done virtually, using Zoom, FaceTime or another video service.

 Step #5: Close the deal.